 Formal Aspects

-Symmetry is when visual elements / objects or its representations have the exact shape or form when they are on the opposite sides of a dividing line or plane or about a center or an axis.
+Symmetry is when visual elements/objects or their representations have the exact shape or form when they are on the opposite sides of a dividing line or plane or about a center or an axis.

-And it can also be symmetrical when visual elements / objects or its representations are repeated around asymmetrical axis.
+And it can also be symmetrical when visual elements/objects or their representations are repeated around the asymmetrical axis.

 Using principles of symmetry, elements can be repeated to create interesting patterns.